aquefir/hinterlib/README.md

 `FILE*`-based streaming I/O utilities of `libc`.
-This wrapper provides more clarity in its routine type signatures by employing an opaque structure pointer directly with no macro or `typedef` business, using shorthands for integrals in seek subroutine parameters, a pure data mode structure in place of `libc`&rsquo;s string representation, and friendly utility functions for getting a hold of standard I/O handles and manipulating the internal standard I/O buffer.
+This wrapper provides more clarity in its routine type signatures by employing an opaque structure pointer directly with no macro or `typedef` business, using shorthands for integrals in seek subroutine parameters, a [pure data][5] mode structure in place of `libc`&rsquo;s string representation, and friendly utility functions for getting a hold of standard I/O handles and manipulating the internal standard I/O buffer.
 All of this is found